• Skip to primary navigation

 1. Calculate the difference between your target OG and what you ended up with.
 Multiple that number by 1000 to get a points reading.
 For example, if your target OG is 1.060 but you’re sitting at 1.035, you’d end up with 25 points—(1.060-1.035) x 1000 = 25 points.

-2. Alright, so now you know, you need to raise your gravity by 25 points.
+2. Alright, so now you know, you need to raise your gravity by 25 points per gallon.
 What does that mean?
 It means you need to add 25 points/gallon of dry malt extract.
+If you’re brewing one of my recipes, I aim for a final yeild of 1.3 gallons.
+So we take 25 x 1.3 = 32.5.
+We need to add 32.5 points to our wort in this example.

 3. DME has a potential of 1.046, which means it contributes 46 points/lb added.
-So, we just need to take the 25 points (since we’re brewing one gallon) and divide it by 46 to get 0.54 lbs DME to add to the wort.
+So, we just need to take the 32.5 points and divide it by 46 to get 0.71 lbs DME to add to the wort.

 When do you add the DME?